 Cons

-• Not a full recruiting platform (relies on ATS)
+• Not a full recruiting platform, so it relies on an ATS

 Workable

 Workable supports recruiting automation for small and mid-sized teams.
-The platform focuses on reducing administrative work without heavy configuration.
+The platform focuses on cutting admin work without heavy setup.

-Automation helps teams manage job posting, screening, and interview coordination more efficiently.
+Automation helps teams manage job posting, screening, and interview coordination more easily.

 • Automated job posting